Make the Right Purchase for You

 Cons of a Tankless Water Heater

-With 40-60 gallons in reserve at all times, a traditional water heater has the capacity to function on a grander level, allowing multiple people use of hot water while showering, washing dishes, and running the washing machine all at the same time.
+With 40-60 gallons in reserve at all times, a traditional water heater has the capacity to function on a grander level, allowing multiple people to use hot water while showering, washing dishes, and running the washing machine all at the same time.
 With the smaller output of a tankless water heater, the capacity to run multiple heat flows at once is limited.

 Whether you choose an electric water heater or a gas water heater, you need to be aware of the immense output of energy needed upon starting a tankless water heater.
 Since a traditional water heater has reserves, it uses lower amounts of energy over time to heat its water.
 A tankless water heater requires a large amount of energy to begin producing the hot water needed.
 In some instances, you may need to choose electric over gas, or vice versa, for your tankless water heater depending on how much instantaneous energy is available through your gas or electric connection.